openfaas/openfaas.github.io/_posts/2020-01-14-birthday-teamserverless.md

 ---

-I look back over the past 3 years as we celebrate the OpenFaaS birthday again and look to the future
+As we celebrate the 3rd OpenFaaS Birthday, I look back over the past three years and towards a 2020 vision

 ## We're 3!